aceeric/desktop-kubernetes/README.md

   --vboxdir=/sdb1/virtualbox --networking=calico --monitoring=kube-prometheus
 ```

 The `--networking` option installs cluster networking.
-In the example: Calico and kube-proxy.
+In the example: Calico (and kube-proxy.)

 The `--monitoring` option installs monitoring.
 In the example: Kube Prometheus.
 (The kube-prometheus param also creates a NodePort service on port 30300 which you can access directly using any one of the VM IPs to access the Grafana dashboard using credentials admin/admin.)

-The `--create-tempalate` option is required the first time: it creates a template VM which is used to clone the cluster VMs.
+The `--create-template` option is required the first time: it creates a template VM which is used to clone the cluster VMs.

 > Please Note: URLs are perishable.
 Just in the time that I was developing this project, the CentOS version and URL changed slightly so - don't be surprised if you have to tweak the URLs.
 The script provides an option to test each URL and tell you which ones it couldn't access.
 Then you will have to modify the `new-cluster` script accordingly.